 If you want to sleep on it before the 24-hour mark, just remember the mattress won’t feel its very best until it expands to its full size.
 If the first night on your new bed isn’t all you’d dreamed it’d be, give it more time before calling for a return.
 If a mattress has a ten-inch profile, then you need to wait until it’s expanded to 10 inches tall and the corners have grown to their full shape.
 If your bed is still uncomfortable after full expansion, then it’s time to call.

-A few bloggers suggest waiting to put your mattress protector and sheets on your new bed only after the corners have fully extended.
+A few bloggers suggest waiting to put your new memory foam mattress protector and sheets on your new bed only after the corners have fully extended.
 However, in our experience, we’ve found you don’t have to wait for the corners to take shape to go to bed, as you’re typically not sleeping on the corners of the mattress; this lets those corners continue to expand throughout the night.
 Mattress protectors and sheets are not tight enough to prevent the corners from expanding and should not have an impact on your bed’s expansion time.

 There are a few reasons why manufacturers don’t want the bed used within 24 hours of unrolling.
 The 24-hour rule exists mainly as a precaution to ensure the mattress has fully extended and there’s no damage to the bed’s foam.

-However, memory foam fresh out of the box is more versatile than aged foam.
+However, a memory foam mattress fresh out of the box is more versatile than aged foam.
 Rolling across it won’t do much harm.
 If the mattress doesn’t assume its original shape after the allotted expansion period, then the foam layers may be defective.
 Contact the company for exchange or return information.

 The second reason why brands want you to wait to sleep on their beds is the risk of off-gassing.
 Nobody wants to fall asleep on a chemical-smelling bed, and jumping to sleep on a freshly unpackaged mattress may be unpleasant.
 While most foam mattresses are CertiPUR-US® certified, there still are slight off-gas smells.
-Letting your bed air out for the allotted time prevents you from dealing with any unpleasant scents.
+Letting your bed air out for the allotted off-gassing time prevents you from dealing with any unpleasant scents.

 How Do I Speed Up the Expansion Process?

-Constant movement, bodyweight, and heat activate the foam, loosening the material.
+Constant movement, body weight, and heat activate the foam, loosening the material.
 Laying down on the mattress and rolling around for a few minutes as well as standing on the end of the mattress and walking around the edges should make it expand faster.

-My Foam Bed Isn’t Expanding
+What if My Foam Bed Isn’t Expanding?

 The Mattress Hasn’t Expanded After a Week!